 Most healthy men don't need to take calcium supplements.

 Calcium is important for men for optimal bone health, but in general it's best to get calcium from foods.
-Dairy products have calcium and so do dark green leafy vegetables and fortified foods.
+Dairy products have calcium and so do dark green leafy vegetables.
+Certain processed foods and drinks, such as orange juice, are fortified with calcium.

-Here's the daily Recommended Dietary Allowance (RDA) for healthy adult men.
-Note that the upper limit represents the safe boundary — it's not how much you should aim to get.
-Exceeding the upper limit increases your risk of health problems.
+Here's the daily Recommended Dietary Allowance (RDA) for calcium for healthy adult men.
+Note that the upper limit represents the highest amount you can safely take — but it's not how much you should aim to get.
+Taking more than the upper limit increases your risk of adverse effects.

 |71 and older

 Don't forget vitamin D, which helps your body absorb calcium.
-Food sources of vitamin D include egg yolks and fatty fish, such as salmon and tuna.
-You can also get vitamin D through fortified foods and even from sun exposure.
+Foods rich in vitamin D include fatty fish, such as salmon, trout, and tuna.
+Other food sources are mushrooms and eggs.
+Milk, some cereals, orange juice, and other foods and drinks are fortified with vitamin D. You can also get vitamin D from sun exposure.

 Remember, these guidelines are for healthy adult men in general.
 Talk to your doctor if you are concerned about not getting enough calcium.